Skip to content

 Destination

-A local file path must exist.
-It can be a local path /some/directory/file.html or a full URL.
+The value can be either a local file path that maps to an existing file on the system or an external URL.
+It could look like /some/directory/file.html.
 It is worth noting that the / at the beginning indicates the server's root directory.

 Kind

-It indicates the HTTP response code.
+It is a number that indicates the HTTP response code (redirect).
 The values can be:

 • 301 for "Moved Permanently"